netdata/learn/docs/cloud/visualize/nodes.md

 system, some essential information about the node, followed by columns of user-defined key metrics represented in real-time charts.

+You can also use the [Overview](/docs/cloud/visualize/overview) for monitoring an infrastructure in real time.

+Check the [War Room docs](/docs/cloud/war-rooms) for details on the utility bar, which contains the [node filter](/docs/cloud/war-rooms#node-filter) and the [time picker](/docs/cloud/war-rooms#time-picker).

 ## Add and customize metrics columns

 Add more metrics columns by clicking the gear icon in the Nodes view.
 Choose the context you'd like to add, give it a